GinkgoFJG/drush_sup/README.txt

        to do some investigation in another terminal; you can even opt to do the operation manually, and tell Drush to continue with the upgrade.

-       --confirm-all --skip-optional
+       --prompt-all --skip-optional

-       The --skip-optional flag is only valid in --confirm-all mode, as skip optional is otherwise the default.
+       The --skip-optional flag is only valid in --prompt-all mode, as skip optional is otherwise the default.
 There are a number of steps in UPGRADE.txt that are only necessary when you are doing an upgrade in place.
 For example, UPGRADE.txt instructs you to take the source